Publication, Funding & PhD

 We welcome PhD students and applicants to our Disruptive Technologies Cluster including DBA (Professional Doctorate) or our Online PhD.
-The best place to start is by writing a great proposal, take a look at our PhD proposal guide.
-You can also see our online PhD or standard PhD routes here.

 Choosing a disruptive technologies PhD topic

 Your PhD topic should be of interest to you and hopefully fill a gap in knowledge (both from industry practitioners and academic theory).
 Try reading some recent relevant journal articles and then based on your experience, formulate an initial question which you believe will create a unique contribution to knowledge.
 You might pay special attention to the final section of recent journal papers which call for further research in a theme that you’re interested in.
 From there, you should write a proposal based on this initial gap.
 Contact us for more information.

 Our centre members have published a wide range of articles about disruptive technologies – here are some examples.

 - Oates, B.J., Griffiths, M. and McLean, R., 2022.
 Rsearching Information Systems and Computing.
 SAGE Publications Ltd.

 - Miah, A and Fenton, A. 2021.
 Routledge Handbook of the Olympic and Paralympic Games, Esports in the Olympic and Paralympic Games: The business case for integration, Routledge